The Fool’s Journey

-The course will last for 26 weeks.
-In between the introductory and concluding classes, each week you’ll receive an email containing a link to download a full-colour PDF containing notes on one of the 22 stages of the Fool’s Journey.
-There will be notes on the imagery associated with the Major Arcana card we’re working with, and its interpretation, and notes on the mythical, psychological and ecological aspects of each stage of the Journey we’re following.
+The structure and duration of the course will be announced in early 2021; please sign up to my newsletter to keep up to date.
+The course will, however, include notes on the imagery associated with each of the Major Arcana cards and its interpretation, and on the mythical, psychological and ecological aspects of each stage of the Journey we’re following.
 There will be questions to reflect on, and practices to work with.
-There will also be live video calls every 4 weeks, and a private forum to discuss the work with other participants.
+There will be live video tutorials, and a private forum to discuss the work with other participants.

 Our foundation deck will be the classic Rider-Waite Tarot, but we’ll also explore imagery from other decks and other artists, especially those which are relevant to our own native traditions.

 ENROL FOR THE COURSE

 Please sign up to my newsletter (below) to be kept informed when enrolment opens.